March 7, 2018 by Ed Kennedy

 Mobile Data Versus Pocket Wi-Fi.
 Which One Should I Use?

 Wednesday March 7 2018

-Today our world is more mobile.
-This means more of us are on the move than ever before.
-In a way this is cool‚ no more sitting at a stiff computer desk when you can be writing an article on the couch‚ in a cafe‚ or beyond.
+Today our world’s more mobile.
+More of us are on the move than ever.
+In some ways this is great, no more sitting in a stiff computer chair when you can work on the couch‚ in a cafe‚ or beyond.

-But it does mean connectivity becomes a new challenge.
-And as the world becomes more mobile, deciding which option for staying online while on the move be a difficult decision.
-In absence of a public Wi-Fi connection, it comes down to mobile data versus pocket Wi-Fi.
+The trade-off is connectivity becomes a bigger challenge.
+As the world becomes more mobile, deciding which option is best for staying online becomes harder.
+In the absence of a public Wi-Fi connection, it comes down to mobile data versus pocket Wi-Fi.

 So which one is the best option for you?
 Let’s look now.

 It’s not news smartphones are popular.
 Smartphones are good because they’re essentially universal.
 Everyone carries one, and everyone always has it on them.
 In fact, stats from January 2018 hold 51.92% of web traffic now comes via smartphone -and that stat is only set to grow.